 To provide members with an update on enforcement activity (report of the Executive Director Place enclosed).

-Consideration was given to the report of the Executive Director Place which provided members with an update on enforcement activity.
+Consideration was given to the report of the Place Manager, which provided members with an update on enforcement activity.

-The Council was responsible for enforcing a wide range of legislation, with powers of enforcement usually delegated to individual officers in the various service areas concerned.
-Enforcement activity in the Council was extensive and included planning enforcement, contraventions of building regulations, littering, fly-tipping, anti-social behaviour, abandoned vehicles, evictions, possessions, prohibition orders, food safety, health and safety, licensing, noise nuisance and pollution.
-The activity covered individuals, public areas, homes and businesses.
+Enforcement activity at the authority was extensive, and included planning enforcement, contraventions of building regulations, littering, fly-tipping, anti-social behaviour, abandoned vehicles, evictions, possessions, prohibition orders, food safety, health and safety, licensing, noise nuisance and pollution.

-b) That a further update be provided to the Performance Monitoring Panel in six months’ time; and
+b) That a further update report be provided to the Panel in six months time.